Torque converter

-A torque converter is a type of fluid coupling that transfers rotating power from a prime mover, like an internal combustion engine, to a rotating driven load.
-In a vehicle with an automatic transmission, the torque converter connects the power source to the load.
+A torque converter is a device, usually implemented as a type of fluid coupling, that transfers rotating power from a prime mover, like an internal combustion engine, to a rotating driven load.
+In a vehicle with an automatic transmission, the torque converter connects the prime mover to the automatic gear train, which then drives the load.
 It is usually located between the engine's flexplate and the transmission.
-The equivalent location in a manual transmission would be the mechanical clutch.
+The equivalent device in a manual transmission is the mechanical clutch.

-The main characteristic of a torque converter is its ability to increase torque when the output rotational speed is so low that it allows the fluid coming off the curved vanes of the turbine to be deflected off the stator while it is locked against its one-way clutch, thus providing the equivalent of a reduction gear.
-This is a feature beyond that of the simple fluid coupling, which can match rotational speed but does not multiply torque and thus reduces power.
+A torque converter serves to increase transmitted torque when the output rotational speed is low.
+In the fluid coupling embodiment, it uses a fluid, driven by the vanes of an input impeller, and directed through the vanes of a fixed stator, to drive an output turbine so that torque on the output is increased when the output shaft is rotating slower than the input shaft, thus providing the equivalent of an adaptive reduction gear.
+This is a feature beyond what a simple fluid coupling provides, which can match rotational speed but does not multiply torque.

 Hydraulic systems

-By far the most common form of torque converter in automobile transmissions is the hydrokinetic device described in this article.
+The most common form of torque converter in automobile transmissions is the hydrodynamic device.
+Fluid-coupling–based torque converters also typically include a lock-up function to rigidly couple input and output and avoid the efficiency losses associated with transmitting torque by fluid flow when operating conditions permit.
 There are also hydrostatic systems which are widely used in small machines such as compact excavators.